TomsonBoylett/Steam-Account-Switcher/README.md

 # Steam-Account-Switcher
-Don't use this: The steam username and password will be visible in plaintext on the command line.
+## Warning: The steam username and password will be visible in plaintext on the command line.

 Allows quickly switching between steam accounts.